PHACDataHub/cloudrun-deployment-example/README.md

 ### TODO
 * Database
-* Run tests in CI
+* Run tests in CI (github actions or in cloud build yaml)
 * Automate/ determine gcloud command for turning on vunerability scanning for Artifact Registry
 * Github actions (or somehting to reflect errors without going into cloud build to see)
 * secret management (https://cloud.google.com/secret-manager/docs/quickstart)